DanielePalaia/GemfireGreenplumConnector/readme.md

 ## Create the Greenplum database and table to ingest

-For the moment the database and table names are embedded in the code, so you need to create an example database and inside it a test table so defined:
+For the moment the database and table names are embedded in the code, so you need to create an example database and inside it a test table so defined.
+The connector will connect with gpadmin user without passwd:

 ```
 create database example